-- 1: Use an alternative system and insert the motherboard driver disk. - 2: From your optical drive folder, double click the Menu.exe file in the BootDrv folder (Figure 2).
-A Command Prompt window will open similar to that in Figure 3. - 3: Insert the blank formatted disk.
-Select the controller driver by pressing the corresponding letter from the menu and press <Enter>.
-For example, from the menu in Figure 3, to install Windows XP to the RAID/ AHCI hard drives, select 3) SB700/710/750 SATA Driver for XP.
+- 1: Use an alternative system and insert the motherboard driver disk. - 2: From your optical drive folder, double click the Menu.exe file in the BootDrv folder (Figure 3).
+A Command Prompt window will open similar to that in Figure 4. - 3: Insert the blank formatted disk.
+Select the controller driver by pressing the corresponding letter from the menu.
+For example, from the menu in Figure 4, - For the AMD SB750, select 3) SB700/710/750 SATA Driver for XP for operating system. - For the GIGABYTE SATA2, select 1) GIGABYTE GSATA driver for 32bit system for Windows 32-bit operating system or 2) GIGABYTE GSATA driver for 64bit system for Windows 64-bit.